10 Nail Problems You Need to Know About

 Most individuals end up with white spots on their nails at some point.
 Typically white spots are a result of nail trauma resulting in calcium deposits as the body recovers from the damage.
 If you see white spots, chances are the damage occurred months ago given the length of time it takes for nails to grow.

-Other causes of white spots include a fungal infection and gut disturbances which may lead to a deficiency in the critical mineral zinc, which essential for immune health.
+Other causes of white spots include a fungal infection and gut disturbances which may lead to a deficiency in the critical mineral zinc, which is essential for immune health.

 Related Conditions: Fungal infection or possible gastrointestinal disorders that may prevent absorption of adequate nutrients for nail health (13).

-Foods for Improvement: Foods high in zinc include grass-fed dairy, shellfish, mushrooms, pumpkin seeds, 100% grass-fed beef, spinach and cashews.
+Foods for Improvement: Foods high in zinc include grass-fed dairy, shellfish, mushrooms, pumpkin seeds, 100% grass-fed beef, spinach, and cashews.

 Additional Recommendations: Eradicate the white spots resulting from a fungal infection with a variety of recommendations previously mentioned.